Scotland’s Les Misérables: A Survivor’s Memoir Confronts Power, Trafficking, and the Fight for a Nation’s Justice

 Key failures revealed through her experience include:

-• Orders from the UK government prevented intervention, blocking any Scottish action that might have exposed or disrupted the network.
+- Orders from members of the UK government prevented intervention, blocking any Scottish action that might have exposed or disrupted the network.

 For Cameron’s father, these events confirmed a harsh reality: Scotland’s lack of independence allowed corrupt powers within the UK government to determine which Scottish children lived in safety — and which did not.